 - Criminal Justice System and Gender

-- Equality plans for companies and public administrations
+- Equality plans concerning companies and public administrations

-For Antígona is key to understand and explain in gender perspective the content, definitions, criteria and parameters from where are building women’s rights in legislation, of the jurisprudence and public policies at the local, community and national level.
+For Antígona it is key to understand and explain from a gender perspective the content, definitions, criteria and parameters from which we are building women’s rights in legislation, of the jurisprudence and public policies at the local community and national level.

-In this way, the group’s research is geared specifically to analyze the mechanisms used to create a gender perspective in the legal field, to identify the practices that are generating legal and social spaces, and describe the process of creation and development of the gender public policies in Spain.
+Therefore, the group’s research is geared specifically to analyse the mechanisms used to create a gender perspective in the legal field, to identify the practices that are generating legal and social spaces, and describe the process of creation and development of the public policies on gender in Spain.

-In order to achieve these objectives is analyzed, on the one hand, the public policies about gender where there is already a clear development of several practices to create social and legal spaces with gender perspective, as is the case of gender violence.
-On the other hand, those areas where there is still no clear legal development with a gender perspective, as in the field of health and the environment.
+In order to achieve these objectives it is important to analyse, on the one hand, the public policies about gender in which there is already a clear development of several practices to create social and legal spaces from a gender perspective, as is the case of gender violence.
+On the other hand, those areas where there is still no clear legal development in gender perspective such as the field of health and the environment.

 The projects of Antígona have as general aims:

-- Deeping in the study of law from the contributions of feminist legal theories.
+- Deepening in the study of law from the contributions of feminist’s legal theories.

-- Promote and strengthen the debate on the rights of women from a gender perspective and fundamental rights.
+- Promote and strengthen the debate on women’s rights from a gender perspective as well as fundamental rights.

-- Promote a gender analysis of public policies.
+- Promote a gender analysis in public policies.